web-ridge/gqlgen-sqlboiler/README.md

 }
 ```

-If you re-generate the original convert will get changed to originalUserCreateInputToBoiler which you can still use if you want in your overridden convert :)
+If you re-generate the original convert will get changed to originalUserCreateInputToBoiler which you can still use in your overridden convert.

 ## Help us